airbnb/javascript/README.md

   <a name="objects--rest-spread"></a>
   - [3.8](#objects--rest-spread) Prefer the object spread operator over [`Object.assign`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) to shallow-copy objects.
 Use the object rest operator to get a new object with certain properties omitted.

+  > @ZORO NOTE: This has been agreed upon.

     ```javascript
     // very bad
     const original = { a: 1, b: 2 };